manulera/ShareYourCloning_backend/readme.md

 # This should install the dependencies and create a virtual environment
 poetry install

+# If you want to develop: poetry install --with dev --with test

 # Activate the virtual environment
 poetry shell